-Probation officers must have a basic knowledge of the component parts of a round of the ammunition they use.
+Probation and pretrial services officers must have a basic knowledge of the component parts of a round of the ammunition they use.
 The following components make up one round of ammunition.

-1. Cartridge Case
+Cartridge Case

 The metal case of a round of ammunition holds all of the components.
 This includes: